Carly07/Deeelish/README.md

 ### Multiple browsers and devices

 After the site was deployed, I tested it across four browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple devices (Samsung Galaxy J3, iPhone 7 Plus, 8, iPad 6, iPad Air, MacBook Air and iMac) as well as on Responsinator to ensure compatibility and responsiveness.

 Whilst testing, I noticed that the parallax images were not displaying correctly on my iphone.
 Having researched the problem, I found that using a media query to adjust the height fixed the issue.
-I also found that...
+I also found that the required attribute did not work with on the Select dropdown menus.
+Having searched the internet, I quickly realised that Materialise does not cater for the required attribute.
+I tried several work-arounds did not get the desired finish and so I decided to change the select menus to the browser-default.

 ## Deployment